slevithan/regex/README.md

 - Within definition groups, all named groups must use unique names, and all are excluded from the `groups` object of resulting matches.
 - The word `DEFINE` must appear in uppercase.
 </details>

+> [!NOTE]
+> Definition groups are based on the feature in PCRE and Perl.
+However, `regex` supports a stricter version of definition groups since it limits their placement, quantity, and the top-level syntax that can be used within them.

 ### Recursion